frg/incident-engineer-test/README.md

 - Your project should handle API errors gracefully
 - Your project should log any errors and any information that might be useful to debug said errors.
 - Provide a sample HTTP Request directly towards your API

+## Bonus
+- Implement an authentication mechanism into your API
+- Use an SQL database to store an audit of all Advice Slips requested.
+Add the ability to list all audit records in your HTML page